 What Causes Blurred Vision?

 In the grand scheme of things, blurred vision can come from a bevy of serious disorders.
 For example, diabetes, cataracts, and migraines all list blurred vision as a possible symptom.
 And, of course, eyeglass users know that blurred vision can be a persistent condition when corrective lenses are not properly applied.
-If you have trouble seeing, regularly, up close it’s called hyperopia, or farsightedness.
+If you have trouble seeing, regularly, up close or experience intermittent distance vision blur after looking at near for long period of times, it’s called hyperopia, or farsightedness.
 For those who have trouble seeing from afar it’s called myopia, or nearsightedness.
 For generalized blurriness the cause is often astigmatism.

 If you read that list and started to freak out a little, don’t worry, unless you have several of the other symptoms associated with those conditions, they probably aren’t the cause of your blurred vision.
 In the short term, the question of blurred vision boils down to environmental factors.
 For example, the day my vision blurred after class, I traced the source back to a long stint in front of my computer.
 Two continuous four-hour blocks to be exact.
 For most people today blurred vision comes from excessive use of technology.
 If not a symptom of a larger medical issue like those listed above, your blurry eyes likely traces back to your screens.

 Digital eye strain (DES) is a set of symptoms, including blurry vision, which follow from extended consecutive use of digital screens.
 Along with blurred vision most experience headaches, and many experience some combination of eye pain, neck pain, and fatigue.
 Essentially, you may find yourself, after spending a long time in front of screens, experiencing blurred vision and headache.